tonyfast/Natural-Materials/README.md

 In the Matlab command line, type in the command `urlwrite('https://raw.github.com/tonyfast/matin/setup/GitHubSetUp.m','GitHubSetUp.m');`

-This command will down a setup code from Tony Fast's GitHub page.
+This command will down a setup code from [Tony Fast's GitHub](www.github.com/tonyfast).
 The command will
   + Fork the current working version of Matin
   + Initialize both the master and gh-pages branches of your new working directory
   + Connect Matin as a upstream branch that will be constantly be updated to improve you webpages.